ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-othy, Woolman,
-Jennie M. Thompson, J. G. Withrow, Mlss i.
-Brown, Mrs. I. D. Dean, Jennic L, Lewls, Mra.
-E.
-F. Henrietta white and Mrs. M. E. MeClary.
-M. J. of Somercille, N. J. gives the desired ine
-formation regarding the authorship of the poem
-ing. &quot;We know not what is expedient&quot; and
-asked for by L. C. Little in the Tribune of Febe­
-ruary 6.
-The poem wan written by Lucy Larcom,
-and is entitled &quot;Under orders.
-It can be found in
-one of her books of religious poems, bearing the
-title, At the Beautiful Gate.
-A copy of the poem
-ressing M. J. P. O. Box
-128, Somerville, N. .
 A LITERARY CURIOSITY.
  The following remarkable little poem was orig-­
 nally a contribution to &quot;The San Francisco Times&quot;